google/aiyprojects-raspbian/docs/vision.md

 APIs to control certain LEDs, such as the LEDs in the button and the privacy LED.
 * [`aiy.pins`](aiy.pins.html):
-GPIO pin definitions for use with gpiozero APIs.
+Pin definitions for the bonnet's extra GPIO pins, for use with gpiozero.

 ## Bonnet hardware